What is SEO?

 See when Google has visited and indexed your site

 See how users reach your site (incoming links and keywords)

 Future tasks — get to the top

-Once indexed you have half way to go.
+Once indexed, you are halfway there.
 It requires a lot of work to get to the top in Google search results.
-The way to get to the top is to promote your site — promote it in popular blogs, websites and sites of your friends.
+The way to get to the top is to promote your site — promote it in popular blogs, websites, and your friends' sites.
 Let them write about your site and link to your site.
-But of course the prerequisite for that is that the content of your site is valuable and interesting.
+But of course, the prerequisite for that is that the content of your site is valuable and interesting.
 We'll write more about how to make it to the top of Google in a further post.

 Some useful links

 What about other search engines, such as Bing?